 - The MCAS Portal is the online management system.
-Note that users will be signed out of the MCAS Portal after 20 minutes of inactivity. - The MCAS Student Kiosk is the online testing platform for students.
-Note that students will be signed out of the MCAS Student Kiosk after 1 hour of inactivity. - The MCAS Training Site can be used by schools to practice tasks required in the MCAS Portal and to administer practice tests to students. - Site Readiness Test: Site Readiness is a tool for schools and districts to assess their readiness for online testing via the MCAS Student Kiosk and to identify any potential technology-related issues before testing begins to ensure a smooth testing experience.
-The Site Readiness tool is used to verify that testing devices meet the minimum requirements and have been properly configured.
+Note that users will be signed out of the MCAS Portal after 60 minutes of inactivity. - The MCAS Student Kiosk is the online testing platform for students.
+Note that students will be signed out of the MCAS Student Kiosk after 60 minutes of inactivity.